Open Faculty Positions:

 Postdoctoral Scholar Gut-Brain Interactions in Chronic Multi-Symptom Illness

-The Curras-Collazo Lab at the University of California Riverside is seeking a talented, highly motivated candidate to fill a Department of Defense-funded postdoc position.
-Our research team is uniquely positioned to combine research methods and manipulation techniques allowing an interdisciplinary approach to address important questions in gut-brain interactions and neurotoxicology.
+The Curras-Collazo Lab at the University of California, Riverside is seeking a talented, highly motivated candidate to fill a Department of Defense-funded postdoc position.
+Our research team is uniquely positioned to combine research methods and manipulation techniques allowing an interdisciplinary approach to address pathophysiology involving gut-brain interactions.

 The postdoc hire will serve a key role in research studies focused on the metabolic, inflammatory and cognitive/mood impairments associated with Gulf War illness (GWI) in a mouse model.
 We employ multi-disciplinary approaches, including behavior, physiology, molecular biology and toxicology to understand the etiology and pathophysiology of GWI.
 The postdoctoral researcher will be trained in desired research skill, will collaborate with other core members and have opportunities for teaching and mentoring.

 - Ph.D. degree or equivalent in physiology, biomedical sciences, neuroscience or related discipline is required

 - Excellent organizational, interpersonal, and communication (both verbal and written) skills

 - Solid experience in mouse behavioral assays and Western blotting or immunohistochemistry, PCR arrays

 - Candidates are expected to be highly self-motivated and have a strong desire to become an independent investigator

 - Analytical skills with computer-assisted densitometry and statistics programs